Climate-Tracker/web103_finalproject/README.md

 <img src="project-walkthrough.gif"/>

-### Information about each region

-Information about each region, mainly the change in CO2 levels, Air Quality Index, Sea Levels, Temperature, and Deforestation of the region is showed as a graph over time.
-The user can select one of the mentioned indicies at a time and see the graph associated with that index.
-When an index is clicked, a short paragraph explaining what that index measures, basic informaiton about it, and where this data was taken from appears.

-[gif goes here]

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]